 Just north of the Arctic Circleand 100 km inland from the west coast of Greenland lies a research facility dedicated to studying the polar upper atmosphere.
 For historical reasons, this research station is known around the world as the Sondrestrom Upper Atmospheric Research Facility in Kangerlussuaq, Greenland.
-The facility is operated by SRI International in Menlo Park, California, under the auspices of the U.S. National Science Foundation and in joint cooperation with Denmark's Meteorological Institute.
+The facility is operated by SRI International in Menlo Park, California, under the auspices of the U.S. National Science Foundation.
 The facility has been operating in Greenland since 1983 and continues to be in high demand by the scientific communities.

 This facility is host to more than 20 instruments, the majority of which provide unique and complementary information about the arctic upper atmosphere.
 Together these instruments advance our knowledge of upper atmospheric physics and determine how the tenuous neutral gas interacts with the charged space plasma environment.
 The suite of instrumentation supports many disciplines of research; from plate tectonics to auroral physics and space weather.
 The facility instrumentation covers the electromagnetic spectrum while the data results span the spectrum of polar research.